roitraining/ux-designers-training/cloud-run-for-ux/labs/03-use-cloud-storage-sql.md

 app.listen(port, () => console.log(`Example app listening at http://localhost:${port}`))
 ```

-11. Exit Nano by pressing CTRL+X, Y, and ENTER to save the modified buffer.
+11. Exit Nano by pressing CTRL+X, then Y, and then ENTER to save the modified buffer.

 12. Start the application: